 Besides checking for reviews, you must also take note of certain things.
 Legitimate survey sites are free to join.
 In other words, it is one of the ways to make money online without investment.

-Bearing that in mind, if you come across any site that requires that you pay certain amount of money register or to take surveys, then it’s highly likely to be scam.
+Bearing that in mind, if you come across any site that requires that you pay a certain amount of money register or to take surveys, then it’s highly likely to be a scam.

 2. Check for payout options